 The fastest way to get high-quality backpacking equipment is to visit stores like REI or Sports Basement that specialize in wilderness sports.
 As a result, they are very popular with Scout families.
 However, these stores are seldom cheap.
 You have to pay for the expertise of their salespeople and the convenience of getting everyone in one place.
 (These stores do conduct periodic sales where slightly damaged gear can be purchased at huge discounts.)

 As with most important things in life, you can purchase backpacking equipment fast, cheap, or good, but you can’t have all three at the same time.
 Most experienced backpackers will tell you it’s better to always buy the best gear you can afford.
-Start with a few important things and then keep adding quality gear over time.
+Start with a few important things (like a lightweight tent, ultralight backpack etc) and then keep adding quality gear over time.
 In the interim, borrow what you need or scale your hiking to fit the equipment you have.